Jemoka/blag/content/posts/KBhaml_dipping_into_pytorch.md

 Nice.

-And here's the magical thing: when we are asking SVG to optimize this network, instead of needing to pass every darn parameter used in this network into SVG, we can just pass in:
+And here's the magical thing: when we are asking SGD to optimize this network, instead of needing to pass every darn parameter used in this network into SVG, we can just pass in:

 ```python
 my_network.parameters()